AlexLee729/Arcane/README.md

 # ArcaneGPT

 ArcaneGPT is a simple GPT model developed as a learning project.
-The model is configured with 119 million parameters and runs on Silicon Macbooks.
+The file `config.py` is currently set up to run on Silicon Macbooks.

 ## Installation